Corneal Neovascularization: John M. Rinehart, OD, FAAO

 Grade 3 neovascularization (see photo) is present in the right eye.
 The left eye exhibits Grade 2 neovascularization, primarily ghost vessels.

-The patient was fit with gas permeable (GP) lenses in order to increase the amount of oxygen to the cornea and to eliminate any physical irritation of the limbal vessels.
+The patient was fit with corneal gas permeable (GP) contact lenses in order to increase the amount of oxygen available to the cornea and to minimize any physical irritation of the limbal vessels.

 Patient Consultation and Education

 Considerable time was devoted to discussing the risks to vision by allowing the blood vessels to continue to grow further into the cornea.
 The importance of timely examinations and monitoring was emphasized as neovascularization causes no discomfort and is not something the patient can monitor himself.